Newsoid/news-crypto/README.md

 ## 📊 Dataset Description

 Each dataset is provided in **JSON format** and includes a structured list of news articles.
-Key words used for search: 'crypto', 'coin', 'blockchain', 'bitcoin', 'ethereum', web3', 'defi', 'dapp', 'metaverse'
+Keywords used for search: 'crypto', 'coin', 'blockchain', 'bitcoin', 'ethereum', web3', 'defi', 'dapp', 'metaverse'

 ### Top-Level Fields